-Figure 15.
+Figure 14.
 Total Organic Carbon concentrations (mg/L) per site per decade.
 Error bars represent standard deviation.

-TOC levels were highest in the upper watershed at McBean Brook, South Sisters, and Gorby Gulch, where average values exceeded 10 mg/L. This may be due to the wetlands in this area.
-Penniac Stream also displayed high TOC, possibly due to the wetlands located in its headwaters.
-Levels were particularly high throughout the watershed in 2001 but have remained stable over time (Fig. 15).
+TOC levels were highest in the upper watershed at above Young's Brook and particularly above McBean Brook where average values exceeded 10 mg/L. This may be due to the wetlands in this area.
+Levels were particularly high throughout the watershed in 2001 but have remained stable over time (Fig. 14).